simweijie/equeue-lambda/API.md

   * **Code:** 200 <br />

 ### registerStaffToNewClinic
-   Self-registration to start a new clinic
+   Self-registration to start a new clinic.
+Note that staff will be registered under first branch in the branches list.
 * **URL**
   : http://www.url.com/registerNewStaffNewClinic